timcassell/ProtoPromise/README.md

 }
 ```

-Reporting progress to a deferred is entirely optional, but even if progress is never reported through the deferred, it will always be reported as `1` after the promise resolves.
+Reporting progress to a deferred is entirely optional, but even if progress is never reported through the deferred, it will always be reported as `1` after the promise is resolved.

 Progress will always be normalized, no matter how long the promise chain is:
 ```cs